thekaigonzalez/AvoreHub.js/README.md

 Unofficial avore.js AST implementation

+This is meant to give a brief semantic analysis on Avore.js code.

+If the developers did use this implementation then that would be nice!

+I'll try my best to keep it up to date with the latest Avore.js updates.

 (this is not meant to be used as a replacement for AvoreHub!!! (when it comes))

 ```js